juniperonline/markdown_syntax_test/test_article.md

 We can use ```bind()``` in our constructor as our best bet, since we don't know when the event will be fired, but we do know the desired result.

-//minor spelling, comma use etc
+//minor spelling, comma use etc//

 ```javascript
       btn.addEventListener ('click', this.addName.bind(this));